cperezba/e-Commerce/README.md

 As a means of learning Object Relational Mapping (ORM), Sequelize, and environment variables within Node.js, an eCommerce website was simulated!

 In this project this eCommerce website simulator was made using strictly backend programming and middleware.
-All routes were succesfuly troubleshooted using Insomnia and all database structures using Sequelize.
+All databases were created using Sequelize and routes were succesfuly troubleshooted using Insomnia.